Space marine: History

-Trademark controversy

 In December 2012, online retailer Amazon.com removed the e-book Spots the Space Marine by M.C.A.
 Hogarth at the request of games company Games Workshop.
 They claimed the use of the phrase "space marine" infringed on their trademark of the term for their game Warhammer 40,000.
-In February 2013, the row received a lot of publicity, with authors such as Cory Doctorow, Charles Stross and John Scalzi supporting Hogarth, and Amazon.com then restored the e-book for sale.
+In February 2013, the row received widespread publicity, with authors such as Cory Doctorow, Charles Stross and John Scalzi supporting Hogarth, and Amazon.com then restored the e-book for sale.

-Characteristics

-In film and television space marines often appear in squads, while in video games the protagonist Marine is usually alone or in very small squads.
-Depending on the mission, they may be deployed via dropship or another specialised insertion craft.
-Their battledress varies between media, ranging from equipment comparable to modern-day fatigues (or just being contemporary, such as the equipment of Colonial Marines in the re-imagined Battlestar Galactica) to environmentally sealed suits of powered armour.
-Equipment and weaponry is similarly varied, often incorporating various fictional technologies.
-Directed-energy weapons are common, though conventional firearms are also used, like the M41A Pulse Rifles the Colonial Marines in the Aliens movie use (which are projectile weapons that use an electric pulse to shoot caseless ammunition).
-If the marines' armour is particularly bulky, their weapons may be similarly scaled up such as in Warhammer 40,000 where Space Marines carry "boltguns," effectively rocket-propelled grenade launchers, as a standard firearm.

 Non-fiction aspects

 The United States Air Force's Project Hot Eagle considers the use of spacecraft to deliver Marines to a target on the ground.
-"Within minutes of bursting into the atmosphere beyond the speed of sound – and dispatching that ominous sonic boom – a small squad of Marines could be on the ground and ready for action within 2 hours."
+Editors of the Defence Technoology International magazine outline the aims of the project as follows: "Within minutes of bursting into the atmosphere beyond the speed of sound – and dispatching that ominous sonic boom – a small squad of Marines could be on the ground and ready for action within 2 hours."